jpecquais/AudioLab/projects/pedalbrain/README.md

-# Pedalthing
+# Pedalbrain

 ## Pitch

-Pedalthing is a MIDI remote for pedalboard.
+Pedalbrain is a MIDI remote for pedalboard.
 The concept is based around the idea of having a simple software solution to manage pedalboard presets, songs and setlist.
-Of course, you must have MIDI equipments to be able to use pedalthing.
+Of course, you must have MIDI equipments to be able to use pedalbrain.

 ## Programmatic approach